gentoomaniac/puppet/modules/docker/README.md

 ### Machine

-You can use Docker Machine to install Docker Engine on virtual hosts, and manage the hosts with docker-machine commands.
+You can use Docker Machine to install Docker Engine on virtual hosts and manage the hosts with docker-machine commands.
 You can also use Machine to create Docker hosts on your local Mac or Windows box, on your company network, in your data center, or on cloud providers like Azure, AWS, or Digital Ocean.

 For more information on machines, see the [Docker Machines](https://docs.docker.com/machine/) documentation.